Jan-MK/react-cutouts/CONTRIBUTING.md

-# Contributing to React Cutout
+# Contributing to React Cutouts

 I love your input!
 I want to make contributing to this project as easy and transparent as possible, whether it's:
 - Reporting a bug